openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
 For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
 If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

-# Examples

-## Static SIOP metadata and an unsigned request
-// placeholder

-## Static SIOP metadata and request signed using DIDs
-//placeholder

-## Static SIOP metadata and request signed using OpenID Federation Automatic registration
-// placeholder

-## Dynamic SIOP metadata and an unsigned request
-// placeholder

 # Relationships to Other Documents

-The scope of this draft was an extension to OpenID Connect Chapter 7 Self-Issued OpenID Provider.
+The scope of this draft was an extension to Chapter 7 Self-Issued OpenID Provider in [@!OpenID.Core].
 However, some sections of it could become applicable more generally to the entire OpenID Connect specification.

 {backmatter}